Updated: Mar 24

 As you know our ethos of Adventure Accessories is to reconnect you with nature safely and respectfully.
 I am sure everyone reading this post cares about the environment and our impact upon it.

-We wanted to get involved and to help raise awareness by having a fun travel chat.
+We wanted to get involved and help raise awareness by having a fun travel chat.
 Below are the questions posed and our responses.
 We would love for you to join in too.
 You can either write your own post, comment below with your answers or tag us on social media to continue the discussion.

 What is the most eco-friendly way you have ever travelled?